 Estimated reading time: 19 minutes

-• Visit iconic landmarks like the Three Sisters rock formation and panoramic Jamison Valley viewpoints
+- Visit iconic landmarks like the Three Sisters rock formation and wide Jamison Valley viewpoints

-• Explore stunning hiking trails such as the Prince Henry Cliff Walk and Grand Canyon Walk
+- Explore beautiful hiking trails such as the Prince Henry Cliff Walk and Grand Canyon Walk

-• Experience the Blue Mountains Scenic World cableway for breathtaking aerial views
+- Experience the Blue Mountains Scenic World cableway for impressive aerial views

 Table of Contents